-At least two dead as heavy rainfall triggers flash floods in Spain
+At least three dead as heavy rainfall triggers flash floods in Spain

-Two people die in the Toledo province as flash floods force the closure of Madrid metro lines and high-speed rail links.
+Flash floods transform streets into rivers of mud and force the closure of metro lines and high-speed rail links.

-At least two people have died after heavy rains lashed Spain, triggering flash floods that forced the closure of Madrid metro lines and high-speed rail links.
+At least three people have died after heavy rains lashed Spain, triggering flash floods that forced the closure of Madrid metro lines and high-speed rail links.

-Helicopters were sent to rescue people who had sought refuge on the roofs of their homes in Toledo, about 50km (31 miles) southwest of Madrid, on Monday.
+Helicopters were sent to rescue people who had sought refuge on the roofs of their homes in the central city of Toledo, about 50km (31 miles) southwest of Madrid, on Monday.

-Two people died in the province of Toledo due to the storm, the head of the regional government of Castilla-La Mancha said.
+Three people died in the countryside around Toledo, where the weather service Aemet registered record rainfall of 90 litres per square metre on Sunday.

 Spanish media said a man was found dead by police during a rescue attempt on a road near Bargas, while another man died as rescuers tried to reach him in the tow of Casarrubios del Monte.
+The third person who died was a 50-year-old man who had been reported as missing.
+His body was found on Monday afternoon floating in a river near his home in the town of Camarena.

-According to state weather office Aemet, the weekend storm affected almost the whole country, with the heaviest rains recorded on Sunday in the coastal provinces of Cadiz, Tarragona and Castello.
+According to Aemet, the weekend storm affected almost the whole country, with the heaviest rains recorded on Sunday in the coastal provinces of Cadiz, Tarragona and Castello.

 The sudden downpours on Sunday and Monday transformed streets into rivers of mud that swept away cars and rubbish bins in Madrid, Castilla-La Mancha, Catalonia and Valencia regions.